FarronF/limerick-council-meetings/meetings/2020/06/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 9th March 2020.md

 report.

-Members welcomed the proposed development and queried the time frame of the development.--- 3
+Members welcomed the proposed development and queried the time frame of the development.
+---
+3

 Members also referred to the Gaelscoil, Castletroy and requested that consideration be given to